maboglia/Corso-Javascript/appunti/L1_15_filter.md

 # filter

-filter, as the name implies, is designed to remove unwanted things from an array.
 Like map, it returns a new array with elements removed.
-What elements?
-Again, that’s completely up to you.
-If you guessed that we’re providing a function to determine which elements to remove, you’re catching on.
-Let’s see some examples:

 ```javascript
     // create a deck of playing cards